 Once again, this is where your PPM structure can help you gain more credibility.

-A syndication attorney understands what investors look for when assessing the competency of general partners and securities issuers.
-Therefore, your legal counsel can emphasize vital material facts and topics in the PPM document to ensure that investors find out everything they need to know.
+Ppm lawyers understand what investors look for when assessing the competency of general partners and securities issuers.
+Therefore, your ppm lawyer can emphasize vital material facts and topics in the PPM document to ensure that investors find out everything they need to know.

 Many syndicators follow this investment path because they don’t have the necessary capital to close massive deals.
 They might know the space, have plenty of real estate assets, but can’t grow past a certain level because of capital limitations.